LSD: Metabolism

 Metabolism of LSD in animals and humans.

 The metabolites of LSD include 2-oxo-3-hydroxy-LSD (O-H-LSD), 2-oxo-LSD, lysergic acid ethylamide (LAE), lysergic acid ethyl-2-hydroxyethylamide (LEO), nor-LSD, 13-hydroxy-LSD, 14-hydroxy-LSD, and the glucuronide conjugates of the 13- and 14-hydroxylated metabolites, among other possible metabolites.
 The major metabolite of LSD is O-H-LSD.
 Levels of O-H-LSD in urine have been found to be 4 to 40 times higher than those of LSD, indicating extensive metabolism of LSD into this compound.
 It is formed by cytochrome P450 enzymes, although the specific enzymes involved are unknown, and O-H-LSD's potential pharmacology is little-studied.
 However, it was found to have profoundly reduced activity at the serotonin 5-HT_{2} receptors relative to LSD in vitro.
 Little is known about the specific enzymes responsible for the formation of LSD metabolites.
+LSD is not metabolized by monoamine oxidase (MAO) enzymes.

 Elimination

 Only 1% of the drug was eliminated in urine unchanged, whereas 13% was eliminated as O-H-LSD within 24 hours.

 Aghajanian and Bing (1964) found LSD had an elimination half-life of only 175 minutes (about 3 hours); however, using more accurate techniques, Papac and Foltz (1990) reported that 1 μg/kg oral LSD given to a single male volunteer had an apparent plasma half-life of 5.1 hours, with a peak plasma concentration of 5 ng/mL at 3 hours post-dose.
 In a more modern 2015 study, concentrations of LSD decreased following first-order kinetics with a half-life of 3.6 ± 0.9 hours and a terminal half-life of 8.9 ± 5.9 hours.
+A 2026 review found half-lives ranging from 3.0 to 4.3 hours in different studies.

+LSD has a longer half-life of on average 8 hours in CYP2D6 poor metabolizers or people taking CYP2D6 inhibitors due to slower metabolism.